TritonDataCenter/manta-muskie/README.md

 [Manta](http://github.com/joyent/manta) project page.

 manta-muskie holds the source code for the Manta WebAPI, otherwise known as "the front door".
-It is analogous to CloudAPI for SDC.
-See the restdown docs for API information, but effectively this is where you go to call PUT/GET/DEL on your stuff.

 API documentation is in [docs/index.md](./docs/index.md).
 Some design documentation (possibly quite dated) is in [docs/internal](./docs/internal).
 Developer notes are in this README.

 ## Active Branches